After search, use << and >> links at top of page to view other pages.

 Respected Sir,

-1) what is need of Dahlin PID for dead time process?
+1) what is need of Dahlin PID for deadtime process?

 2) why Smith Predictor can not be implemented in analog version?